 Branches Die Back, One at a Time

 This is a symptom of a dreaded root rot fungus, Phytophthora.
 These diseases cause the roots to constrict, preventing water from reaching the branches.
-There is no cure for root rot, but you can reduce its likelihood by making sure the soil is well-drained.
 Once such a fungal disease is present in the soil, you may find it impossible to grow some types of azalea.
+There is no cure for root rot, but you can reduce its likelihood by ensuring the soil is well-drained.

-When the leaves on azaleas or rhododendrons show yellowing, but with visible darker green veining, you are witnessing a condition known as chlorosis.
+When the leaves on azaleas or rhododendrons show yellowing but with visible darker green veining, it is likely chlorosis.
 With azaleas, this is the result of alkaline soil that causes an iron deficiency in the plants.
 Often, feeding the shrubs with an acidifying fertilizer will help relieve the condition.
 Acidifying amendments, such as peat moss, pine needles, or agricultural sulfur, can also help.

 Flower Petals Collapse Just After Opening

-This is the result of an airborne fungus that overwinters on and around the plants.
+This results from an airborne fungus that overwinters on and around the plants.
 Clear away old mulch and plant debris early in the spring, then spray the plants with fungicide as the flowers are just opening.

 What is the difference between azaleas and rhododendrons?

 In the garden industry, the names "azalea" and "rhododendron" are often used interchangeably.
 Azaleas are members of the Rhododendron genus, so all azaleas are rhododendrons, but not all rhododendrons are azaleas.
 You can tell them apart by flower size and shape and leaf size and color.

 Traditional rhododendrons have large round clusters of flowers, while azalea blooms are more evenly distributed on the entire shrub.
 Rhododendron leaves are also larger, fleshier, and darker green than azalea leaves.
 To confuse matters more, you can find many hardy azalea-rhododendron hybrids in a wide range of flower colors.